The Pixel Tablet accessories that Google never revealed

-June is almost here, and with it comes the launch of some eagerly awaited Google devices: the Pixel Fold and the Pixel Tablet, though only the latter will be available in Canada.
+June is almost here, and with it comes the launch of eagerly awaited Google devices: the Pixel Fold and the Pixel Tablet, though only the latter will be available in Canada.

-However, according to some recent hands-on reviews of the Pixel Tablet, the tablet seems to lack the wow factor we expect from Google and its Pixel devices.
+However, according to some recent hands-on reviews of the Pixel Tablet, the device seems to lack the wow factor we expect from Google and its Pixel devices.

 "Keyboard for Pixel Tablet"